 The Department’s Deputy Secretaries are members of the Board and are responsible for the following groups:

-- Infrastructure and Regulation
+- Management Services and Regulation

 The Directors of Finance Division and Central Services Division, as well as the Department’s Strategic HR Business Partner, are also members of the Board.

 In addition an Independent Board Member, Mr Colm McKenna, who is not a civil servant, also sits on the Departmental Board.

 The Board meets on a regular basis and has established an Audit and Risk Assurance Committee which operates as a sub-committee of the Board.
 This Committee is chaired by Mr Colm McKenna.
 It meets at least four times a year and the Chair reports to the Departmental Board following each meeting.

 For more information on organisational structure and key functions, visit the DfE Organisational Structure and key functions page.

 DfE sponsors a number of organisations which have a key role in terms of implementing and delivering the Executive’s and the Minister’s policies.